MrJackey/UnityUtilities/README.md

 ## Event Bus | [Link](Assets/Plugins/EventBus/)

-The `EventBus` is an globally accessed interface for sending events.
+The `EventBus` is a globally accessed interface for sending events.
 It is especially useful for many -> many events which can be hard to properly subscribe to and unsubscribe from.

 It uses an `IEvent` interface to mark types as passable events.
 Each event can contain whatever data it requires and anything can listen to it.
 Just implement `IEventBusListener<>` or subscribe with a delegate.